stan-66/GettingAndCleaningData_Project/CodeBook.md

 Requirements:
 =============
 The package dplyr is needed for this script.
-The sricpt containts the following code lines to that avail: install.packages("dplyr") library(dplyr)
+The script contains the following code lines to that avail: install.packages("dplyr") library(dplyr)